Skip to content

 Week 8: Real-World Implementation

 Synthesis week.
-The coach takes everything from Weeks 1–7 and assembles it into their own operating system as a performance director: the FMA model applied, leadership identity established, alignment workflows installed, periodised plan built, prehab and recovery layers integrated, fight camp templated.
+You will take everything you have learned from Weeks 1–7 and assemble it into your own operating system as a performance director: applied FMA model, established leadership identity, installed alignment workflows, built periodised plan, integrated prehab and recovery layers, and templated fight camp.

 the application process